mdr78/mdr78.github.io/_posts/2022-06-01-talk-to-applications-from-vpp.md

 [LibVCL](https://git.fd.io/vpp/tree/src/vcl/) is designed for those use cases that want to support **sockets
 applications** with FD.io VPP, but don't want to incur the expense of the
-hairpin through the Linux Kernel necessitated by the TAP v2 and AF<sub>XDP</sub>
+hairpin through the Linux Kernel necessitated by the TAP v2 and AF_XDP
 approaches.
 Those are applications that <span class="underline">want</span> a sockets interface, but <span class="underline">don't
 want</span> to talk through the kernel.